jonasmartin/chatcmd/README.md

 - `chatcmd list all files in the current directory older than a month but newer than a year`
 `find . -type f -mtime +30 -mtime -365`

-- `chatcmd list all files but pring only the file and date`
+- `chatcmd list all files but print only the file and date`
 `ls -l --time-style=+"%Y-%m-%d" | awk '{print $6, $7}'`